-- No leaks shall be detected when using detection equipment with a sensitivity of 5 grams per year of refrigerant or better under a pressure of at least 0,25 times the maximum allowable pressure (>1.04MPa, max 4.15MPa) for example, a universal sniffer. - Electronic leak detectors may be used to detect flammable refrigerants, but the sensitivity may not be adequate, or may need re-calibration. - (Detection equipment shall be calibrated in a refrigerant-free area.) - Ensure that the detector is not a potential source of ignition and is suitable for the refrigerant used. - Leak detection equipment shall be set at a percentage of the LFL of the refrigerant and shall be calibrated to the refrigerant employed and the appropriate percentage of gas (25 % maximum) is confirmed. - Leak detection fluids are also suitable for use with most refrigerants, for example, bubble method and fluorescent method agents.
-The use of detergents containing chlorine shall be avoided as the chlorine may react with the refrigerant and corrode the copper pipe-work. - If a leak is suspected, all naked flames shall be removed/extinguished. - If a leakage of refrigerant is found which requires brazing, all of the refrigerant shall be recovered from the system, or isolated (by means of shut off valves) in a part of the system remote from the leak.
-The precautions in #8 must be followed to remove the refrigerant.
+- Electronic leak detectors shall be used to detect flammable refrigerants, but the sensitivity may not be adequate, or may need recalibration. - (Detection equipment shall be calibrated in a refrigerant-free area.) - Ensure that the detector is not a potential source of ignition and is suitable for the refrigerant used. - Leak detection equipment shall be set at a percentage of the LFL of the refrigerant and shall be calibrated to the refrigerant employed and the appropriate percentage of gas (25 % maximum) is confirmed. - Leak detection fluids are suitable for use with most refrigerants but the use of detergents containing chlorine shall be avoided as the chlorine may react with the refrigerant and corrode the copper pipe-work. - If a leak is suspected, all naked flames shall be removed/extinguished. - If a leakage of refrigerant is found which requires brazing, all of the refrigerant shall be recovered from the system, or isolated (by means of shut off valves) in a part of the system remote from the leak.
+Oxygen free nitrogen (OFN) shall then be purged through the system both before and during the brazing process.